anetczuk/cpp-include-graph/README.md

 Other arguments seems to be straightforward.

-For more details see CMake and Makefile examples.
+For more details see examples below.